 Whether you are picking full cases/pallets or individual items, a picking strategy is essential for your business.
 There are three split-case order picking strategies to consider:

 - - Parallel Picking

 To learn about these picking strategies in detail, read this blog post.
 If you are handling the bulkier items (full cases and pallets), you might already have a strategy in place.
 One picking strategy does not fit all, therefore it’s important to evaluate the changes you’ve made to your operation to manage split-case picking.
 You likely need to consider batch picking multiple orders at once to increase throughput and speed picking.
 There are different techniques you can incorporate into your existing processes to include picking individual items without slowing down your operation.

 Transitioning Your Warehouse for Split-Case Picking

-COVID-19 has changed many aspects of our every day lives.
-I was an avid online shopper before, but now it’s the only way I shop.
-Making the shift to split-case picking to fulfill eCommerce orders will diversify your operations, opening up a whole new sales channel.
-As brick and mortar sales continue to recede, you can’t afford not to explore the addition of split-case picking for eCommerce order fulfillment.
+Making the shift to split-case picking to fulfill e-commerce orders will diversify your operations, opening up a whole new sales channel.
+As brick and mortar sales continue to recede, you can’t afford not to explore the addition of split-case picking for e-commerce order fulfillment.